 Nutella Lava Mug Cakes are all kinds of fancy and easy for impressing guests!
-With only four ingredients and one mug, you can have this indulgent molten lava cake ready to enjoy within 15 minutes!
+With only four ingredients and one mug, you can have this gooey indulgent eggless molten lava mug cake ready to enjoy within 15 minutes!
+Serve it with a simple dusting of powdered sugar or a heaping scoop of ice cream.

 I can now seriously appreciate how easy making lava cakes actually are.
 It's my go-to dessert at any restaurant because I just find the chocolate flowing out is so incredibly beautiful! ...and I love to play with my food.
 I thought they would be the most daunting dessert to make at home but I was unbelievably wrong.